abdukeramabliz/Meta-learning-UMS/README.md

 ## License

 The source code is dual licensed.
 Open source licensing is under the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause), which allows free use for research purposes.
-For commercial licensing, please email [thumt17@gmail.com](mailto:thumt17@gmail.com).

 ## Citation